PotassiumIon/instagram_scraper/README.md

 # Instagram Scraper

 ## About
-Scrapes a single instagram profile and downloads dates, posts, images and videos to a local folder.
+Scrapes a single instagram profile's most recent 12 posts and downloads dates, posts, images and videos to a local folder.

 ## Requirements
 NodeJS